-- 10. As highlighted in the Annual Report of ACER and the Council of European Energy Regulators ('CEER') on the Results of Monitoring the Internal Electricity and Gas Markets in 2016, the core element of the EB NC is an efficient exchange of balancing services, which will provide the legal framework for integrating national balancing markets.
-In an earlier Annual Report, ACER and CEER highlighted the benefits of EU integration of balancing markets through increasing the cross-border exchanges of balancing energy (including imbalance netting), "which are estimated at several hundred million euros per year and may even be higher in view of the ambitious decarbonisation objective of the EU energy market." - 11.
+- cross-zonal capacity calculation within the balancing timeframe in accordance with Article 37(3) of the EB NC. - 10.
+As highlighted in the Annual Report of ACER and the Council of European Energy Regulators ('CEER') on the Results of Monitoring the Internal Electricity and Gas Markets in 20169, the core element of the EB NC is an efficient exchange of balancing services, which will provide the legal framework for integrating national balancing markets.
+In an earlier Annual Report, ACER and CEER highlighted the benefits of EU integration of balancing markets through increasing the cross-border exchanges of balancing energy (including imbalance netting), "which are estimated at several hundred million euros per year and may even be higher in view of the ambitious decarbonisation objective of the EU energy market."10 - 11.
 The EB NC seeks to foster cross-border trade in balancing energy within the EU.
 This integration of balancing markets is aimed at enhancing the efficiency of the European balancing markets, whilst creating a level-playing field. - 12.
 Recital 2 of the EB NC states: "The Energy Union aims to provide final customers household and business with safe, secure, sustainable, competitive and affordable energy.
 Historically, the electricity system was dominated by vertically integrated, often publicly owned, monopolies with large centralised nuclear or fossil fuel power plants.
 The internal market for electricity, which has been progressively implemented since 1999, aims to deliver a real choice for all consumers in the Union new business opportunities and more cross-border trade, so as to achieve efficiency gains, competitive prices and higher standards of service, and to contribute to security of supply and sustainability.
 The internal market for electricity has increased competition, in particular at the wholesale level, and cross-zonal trade.
 It remains the foundation of an efficient energy market. - 13.
 Recital 3 of the EB NC reads: "The Union's energy system is in the middle of its most profound change in decades and the electricity market is at the heart of that change.
-The common goal of decarbonising the energy system creates new opportunities and
+The common goal of decarbonising the energy system creates new opportunities and challenges for market participants.
+At the same time, technological developments allow for new forms of consumer participation and cross-border cooperation." - 14.
+The integration of balancing markets at EU-level foreseen by the EB NC is a gradual, bottom-up process, in which, at different points in time, various stakeholders in essence

-Annual Report of ACER and the Council of European Energy Regulators ('CEER') on the Results of Monitoring the Internal Electricity and Gas Markets in 2014, 30 November 2015, p.
+10 Annual Report of ACER and the Council of European Energy Regulators ('CEER ́) on the Results of Monitoring the Internal Electricity and Gas Markets in 2014, 30 November 2015, p.
 16.

-&lt;sup>9 Annual Report of ACER and the Council of European Energy Regulators ('CEER ́) on the Results of Monitoring the Internal Electricity and Gas Markets in 2016, 6 October 2017, p.
+9 Annual Report of ACER and the Council of European Energy Regulators ('CEER') on the Results of Monitoring the Internal Electricity and Gas Markets in 2016, 6 October 2017, p.
 49.